 8ouncesbutton mushroomsstemmed and quartered

-1tablespoonolive oilYou can substitute spray oil, if you prefer.
+1tablespoonolive oilYou can substitute another tablespoon of maple syrup or use spray oil, if you prefer.
 Just spray after transferring the mixture to the basket.

-In a large bowl, combine the squash, green onions, and button mushrooms, and set aside.
+In a large bowl, combine the squash and mushrooms.
+Set aside.

 Size matters.
 Make sure that your squash pieces are small and uniform in size, so they cook evenly and in the time allotted.
 20-30 minutes may seem like a big range of cooking times.
 Let me explain!
 The cooking time will vary depending on the size of your pieces, the size of your air fryer, and even how fresh the squash you chose is.